DiamondLightSource/DosNa/README.md

 ### MPI

 The MPI backend is designed to work fully in parallel by using multiple processes.
 Different from Joblib, processes are not spawned when functions are called, instead, multiple processes exist from the start of the script and each of them contains a copy of the `Cluster` object.
 From there, MPI backend adds wrappers to most of the creation/deletion functions so that only the lead process (or root process, commonly the one with rank 0) creates or deletes the resource while the others wait for it.
 The engine also adds appropriate barriers when needed so that every process contains the same state of the remote Object Store.
 Last, the MPI Engine does not add parallelization over the slicing operation, as it is assumed that the script will be programmed so that different processes access different slices of the dataset.
-To that end, `Cluster`, `Pool` and `Dataset` objects contain `mpi_size`, `mpi_rank` and `mpi_is_root` attributes when used with the MPI engine.
+To that end, `Connection` and `Dataset` objects contain `mpi_size`, `mpi_rank` and `mpi_is_root` attributes when used with the MPI engine.

 Similar to joblib, it also extends `dataset.load`, `dataset.map` and `dataset.apply` so that automatically each of the process takes care of different chunk.